 Please follow it, then open Weathergraph on your watch, scroll down, tap the

-Get Pro button, and on the subscriptions screen scroll down, and tap Restore Purchases button.
+Get Pro button, and on the subscriptions screen scroll down, and tap the Restore Purchases button.

 No problem!
 Here's how to request refunds for App Store apps.

-If you have a bit of time, could you please drop me a short email at email@example.com and tell my what you didn't like?
+If you have a bit of time, could you please drop me a short email at firstname.lastname@example.org and tell me what you didn't like?
 I'd love to make Weathergraph better.
 Thank you!

 is also on